wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 <a name="targets"></a>

-Boundary is called "Software-Defined Perimeter (SDP)" software because it provides secure access into a private network's <strong>targets</strong> (app server endpoints).
+Boundary is called "Software-Defined Perimeter (SDP)" software because it provides secure access into a private network's <strong>targets</strong> (app server endpoints) you want to access.

 <a target="_blank" href="https://www.youtube.com/watch?v=eRZuaw0AW0I&t=3m36s">VIDEO:</a>:
-HashiCorp's Boundary eliminates the issues described above by authenticating & authorizing based on the <strong>identity name</strong> of a server rather than its IP address and port number. (via OIDC protocol) with a 3rd-party IdP (trusted identity provider such as Okta, GitHub, Auth0, AWS, Azure, GCP, etc.).
+HashiCorp's Boundary authenticates & authorizes based on the <strong>identity name</strong> of a server rather than its IP address and port number. (via OIDC protocol) with a 3rd-party IdP (trusted identity provider such as Okta, GitHub, Auth0, AWS, Azure, GCP, etc.).

-Boundary automates service discovery as workloads are created or changed dynamically.
+Boundary automates service <strong>discovery</strong> as workloads are created or changed dynamically.

 Additionally, Boundary provides Just-In-Time network access.
 A user may be allowed access to a server for only, say, 5-minute session the same day.